-This post originally appeared on Autism Sparkles & is reposted here with permission.
+This article originally appeared on Autism Sparkles

 In all honesty, there really are a lot of things to know and learn about autism.
 Clearly, after more than a decade of navigating the autism learning process, I will freely admit, I’m still learning.
 Lately though, as my boy is getting older, there are things I wish I’d known sooner, done differently.
 The one piece I wish I’d learned first in our journey is something I’ve come to see as the first rule of autism and the prevailing smart point.
 Of all things autism, this is the one I wish I’d internalized in those very earliest moments.